Over 12L Deaths In India Caused By Air Pollution, Says Report

-Air pollution was behind one in eight deaths in India last year, contributing more than tobacco to the country’s disease burden, says a report by the Indian Council of Medical Research (ICMR).
+So far, various researches have indicated that air pollution has been fatal with the quantum of risks increasing year after year.
+Last year, a report by the Indian Council of Medical Research (ICMR) said that one in eight deaths in India was due to pollution, adding more harm and disease than tobacco.
 The report, which was published in the Lancet Planetary Health journal, also said that citizens faced the highest exposure to ultra-fine PM2.5 pollutants in national capital Delhi, followed by Uttar Pradesh and Haryana.

 The annual population-weighted mean exposure to ambient PM2.5 in India was 89.9 micrograms per square cubic metre (µg/m3) in 2017, one of the highest in the world.
 National capital Delhi recorded the highest PM 2.5 exposure level, followed by Uttar Pradesh, Bihar, Haryana, Rajasthan, Jharkhand and West Bengal.